 - Photography assignments available for the right intern; and

-- Assist with digital asset management, such as tagging photos, creating facebook albums, selecting photos for Instagram use or resizing images.
+- Assist with digital asset management, such as tagging photos, logos for businesses, etc.

 Required skills or abilities:

-- Fluency with the Adobe Creative Suite, specifically InDesign, Illustrator and Photoshop is required for this position;
+- Fluency with the Adobe Creative Suite, specifically InDesign, Illustrator and Photoshop, Acrobat is required for this position;

 - Ability to multi-task and triage in a busy work environment;